muthu-gmc/gmc-ai-website/README.md

-  # One-Page AI Analytics Website
+  # Greenmen Consulting

-  This is a code bundle for One-Page AI Analytics Website.
-The original project is available at https://www.figma.com/design/vgXBpzEUCGhQO8MU5LhfSE/One-Page-AI-Analytics-Website.
+  This is a code bundle for Greenmen Consulting.
+The original project is available at https://www.figma.com/design/vgXBpzEUCGhQO8MU5LhfSE/Greenmen-Consulting.

   ## Running the code